AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 hand drawn—

-to inscribe us close
+inscribe us closer

 to a Trouble Clef

-where a silkening seems
+where a silkening

-to blend us into
+might blend us

-one long scarf of sigh
+into one long scarf

 as freshly cut violets—

-or perhaps reaches
+or perhaps intends

-strip of thigh
+a bare strip of thigh

 with the blood